Floor Ideas for Kitchens and Bathrooms with Oak Cabinets

 Carpet in the bathroom (or kitchen) is just gross.
 Who wants to walk around on carpet that’s been exposed to all of the things that happen in a bathroom?
 And what has soaked into this carpet pad?
 Replace it with luxury vinyl tile or a fun patterned encaustic tile.

-Need more help choosing the right floor to go with your oak cabinets?
+Need more help choosing the right floor to go with oak cabinets?
 I have a perfect (and affordable) service for you – HERE!

 There is a wide range of flooring options available to complement your oak cabinets in the kitchen or bathroom.
 What are you waiting for?
 Give your home a facelift with new floors!
 Share your 90s home update journey questions and comments below!